frankencode/kissmalloc/README.md

 # kissmalloc

 *kissmalloc* is a simple and safe, yet extraordinary fast memory allocator.
 It utilizes purely mmap(2) sytem calls to manage memory.
-It single-threaded applications it has shown to out-perform glibc's memory allocator by a factor of 2.
+It single-threaded applications it has shown to out-perform glibc's memory allocator by a factor of at least 2.
 In embedded multi-core systems it truely shines (see performance stats below).

 ## Design